 Aside from the pharmacy account you may receive additional accounts from your Doctor or Pathology services, which may be claimable from Medicare or your Private Health Insurance fund.
 If you do not have health insurance the Intake Co-ordinator will be able to advise you of the estimated costs.

-Community Visitors appointed by the Office of the Public Guardian visit New Farm Clinic on a regular basis to discuss relevant issues related to care received.
+Community Visitors appointed by the Office of the Public Guardian visit Ramsay Clinic New Farm on a regular basis to discuss relevant issues related to care received.